 The general VAT tax rate is 21%.
-The Netherlands also has a low VAT rate of 6%.
+The Netherlands also has a low VAT rate.
+With effect from 2019 this low rate has been increased from 6% to 9%.
 Goods and services falling under the low tax rate are specified in Table 1 of the Turnover Tax Act (Wet op de omzetbelasting 1968).
-This applies, among other things, to foodstuffs and medicines.
+This applies, among other things, to foodstuffs, medicines and services in the leisure and hospitality area.
 The zero rate is mainly intended for goods exported to outside the EU and for goods exported to other EU members states.